Silk Road, Yurts, Camels and Horses

 – The Observatory of Ulugbek – an incredible (really!) structure from the 15th century to study astronomy.

-In the early evening transfer by a modern and fast train (3 hours) to the capital Tashkent.
+In the early evening transfer by a modern and fast train (two hours) to the capital Tashkent.
 Transfer to a hotel and accommodation.

 In the night or early morning, when most international flights depart, transfer to Tashkent Airport for your flight back home.